Seed Storage Ideas for the Home Gardener

 DIY Seed Storage Ring Binder

-Using a ring binder with photo album sleeves is another great way to store your seed packets.
+Using a ring binder with photo album sleeves is another great way to store your seed packets!
 They are easily visible and accessible.
-Seed packets can be organized by flowers and vegetables, alphabetically or really any way that works for you.
+Seed packets can be organized by flowers and vegetables, alphabetically or really, any way that works for you.

-Oh hey, while we are talking about seed packet storage ideas, there’s a really cute printable in the Gingham Gardens Resources Library that includes 2 seed packets to an 8.5×11 sheet of paper with the instructions for putting it together.
-They work really well for seeds you’ve collected from your gardens.
+Oh hey, while we are talking about seed packet storage ideas, thereās a really cute printable in the Gingham Gardens Resources Library that includes 2 seed packets to an 8.5×11 sheet of paper with the instructions for putting it together.
+They work really well for seeds youāve collected from your gardens.

-There’s also a Seed Inventory page in the Gardening Resources Library that you can print.
-I created this with seed collectors (me) in mind.
-I tend to purchase the same seeds over and over, so I put together this handy seed inventory sheet, to help me not do that.
-Keep a copy with your seeds and one in your garden journal.
-Then when you’re ordering seeds, you can refer back to it so you don’t end up with multiples.
-Another idea is to snap a picture of the list, so you have it when you’re shopping.
+There’s also a Seed Inventory page in the Gingham GardeningĀ Resources Library that you can print!
+This was created with seed collectors (me) in mind.
+I tend to purchase the same seeds over and over, so I put together this handy seed inventory sheet, to help me not do that!

-Seed Storage Container Ideas
+More Seed Storage Container Ideas

-We’ve covered some great ways to store seed packets, but what if you’ve gone crazy collecting seeds from your garden or you participate in seed exchanges.
-We’ve got some great seed storage container ideas for you too.
+Weāve covered some great ways to store seed packets!
+But what if youāve gone crazy collecting seeds from your garden or you participate in seed exchanges?
+Weāve got some great seed storage container ideas for you too!

 You can use upcycled items for seed storage, like pill bottles, tic tac mint containers, small jars, small bead containers or plastic zipper bags.
-If you don’t have those, check out these ideas:
+If you donāt have those, check out these ideas!

-Remember if you decide to use clear or transparent storage containers, keep those containers in a cool, dark space in your home.
+Check out this Bead Storage Set that would be awesome for storing garden seeds!
+Here’s another bead storage set that would also work wonderfully for storing seeds.
+Remember, if you decide to use clear or transparent storage containers, keep those containers in a cool, dark space in your home.

 DIY Seed Storage Chest